zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

     - CA and/or client TLS certificates, if you’re using SSL to secure the connection to the database

-- the ingress configuration, if enabled:
+- the Ingress configuration, if enabled:
     - enabling TLS
     - enabling self-signed certificates
-    - configuring the hostname that will be used to access the ZenML server, if different than the IP address or hostname associated with the Ingress service installed in your cluster
+    - configuring the hostname that will be used to access the ZenML server, if different from the IP address or hostname associated with the Ingress service installed in your cluster

 > **Note**